Reimagining Leadership Together Globally

 The Heart and Soul of Leadership

-This week’s article features Jonathan Reams, Director at the Center for Transformative Leadership and the European Center for Leadership Practice.
-His interview is a part of the International Leadership Association Series.
-These interviews feature guests from the 2021 Annual Conference that was held in Geneva, Switzerland in October of 2021.
-The article is a companion to his interview on Innovating Leadership, Co-creating Our Future titled Getting Lost in the Language of Leadership that aired on Tuesday, April 5th, 2022.
+Jonathan Reams, Director at the Center for Transformative Leadership and the European Center for Leadership Practice, shared this article as a companion to his podcast Getting Lost in the Language of Leadership from the International Leadership Association Series.
+These interviews feature guests from the 2021 Annual Conference in Geneva, Switzerland.

 Leadership is a phenomenon well studied, yet in short supply.
 There is a gap between knowing and doing.